-e.
+f.
 Redemption Fees

-A \$500 Redemption Fee is payable for Redemptions using the Bitcoin Delivery Method.
+A \$1000 Redemption Fee is payable for Redemptions using the Bitcoin Delivery Method.
 There is no Redemption Fee for Redemptions using the Bitcoin Sale Method (however a Sell Spread will apply as described above).
 The Redemption Fee must be paid to the Responsible Entity by the investor at the time of lodging a Redemption Request under the Bitcoin Delivery Method.
 The Redemption Fee is not deducted from the Redemption proceeds.
 Redemptions using the Bitcoin Delivery Method will only be satisfied following the Responsible Entity's receipt of the Redemption Fee.
+No Redemption Fee is payable by investors who sell Bitcoin Interests on the Cboe Australia market (however you may be charged separate fees by your Cboe broker).

-f.
+g.
 Conversion Fee